-In order to promote more effective and efficient use of KAKENHI grants, in fiscal 2020 we relaxed the restrictions on use of funds combined from multiple grants, and made it possible under certain conditions to use direct expenses from two or more KAKENHI grants in combination.
-In addition to combining funds across multiple KAKENHI grants, it is also possible to use KAKENHI funds in combination with other funds not subject to usage restrictions, such as Management Expenses Grants, for which combination with KAKENHI funds is already permitted.
+To promote more effective and efficient use of KAKENHI grants, we relaxed the restrictions on use of funds combined from multiple grants as of fiscal 2020.
+Subject to certain conditions, direct expenses for several research projects funded by KAKENHI grants can be combined.
+In addition to combining funds across multiple KAKENHI grants, it is also possible to add other funds that are not subject to usage restrictions such as Management Expenses Grants.